-2.4 GHz band radios are recommend for the contest.
+2.4 GHz band radios are recommended for the contest.
 We will accept an email request to use a 72 mHz style radio from teams with accepted entries following the close of the entry submission period.

-Li-Poly batteries are NOT legal for use either as propulsion or RC batteries.
+Lithium batteries of any type are NOT legal for use either as propulsion or RC batteries.